grandfathermax/me5e-Andromeda/README.md

-This is a framework that was originally created by Sparkcity for the Mass Effect 5e module for Foundry-VTT which was then updated by Astrotech89.
-I am running a game in the Andromeda galaxy and wanted to have a stab at fixing some things for V12 and the latest 5e (maybe) and adding some new things.
+This is a framework that was originally created by Sparkcity for the Mass Effect 5e module for Foundry-VTT which was then updated by Astrotech89, my work is a continuation of their great work on this.
+I will be running a game in the Andromeda galaxy and wanted to have a stab at fixing some things for V12 and the latest 5e (maybe) and adding some new things.

 I am new to Git, Foundry, javascript and JSON so bear with me if I am being daft.
 If I have unintentionally disrespected Sparkcity or Astrotech89 then I apologise, tell me how I have and I will fix it.

+I have included their readme's as it is a continuation of their work, once I have something of mine to show I will amend it to include that.

+I do however have Species working properly for Angara and Asari (mostly), I just need to do the same work on the other Species.
+Andromeda Species first

+EVERYTHING BELOW IS THEIR README

 Initial release is copy of hist v1.9